ykl-ucla/prostate_zonal_seg/README.md

 # prostate_zonal_seg
-This is the algorithm for the prostate zonal segmentation
+This is the algorithm for the prostate zonal segmentations.
+We will upload the datasets with annotation and code soon.